No spam. Just the latest market insights by Seguro in your inbox each week.

 Such organisations include:

-• Relevant Trade Associations, e.g. BESA, ECA
+Relevant Trade Associations, e.g. BESA, ECA

-• Safety organisations, e.g. RoSPA, IOSH, IIRSM
+Safety organisations, e.g. RoSPA, IOSH, IIRSM

-• Government agencies, e.g. CITB
+Government agencies, e.g. CITB

-• Regulated training authorities, e.g. City & Guilds
+Regulated training authorities, e.g. City & Guilds

 Seguro health and safety training

-We offer twenty-four health and safety training courses at a fraction of the cost management time you’d expect; this health and safety e-learning has the bonus of a minimal loss of productivity because it’s efficient and flexible.
+We offer a vast amount of health and safety elearning courses at a fraction of the cost you’d expect; this health and safety e-learning has the bonus of a minimal loss of productivity because it’s efficient and flexible.

-CHAS renewal
+Start your CHAS renewal application

 You have to renew your CHAS accreditation every year.